TrampGuy/dotfiles/vscode/README.md

   cat extensions.txt | xargs -L 1 code --install-extension
   ```

-  > The `code --install-extension` command allows for a single extension id only so we run it one by one.
+  > The `code --install-extension` command accepts a single extension id only so we have to run it for each extension.
 You can generate an extensions file from your currently installed extensions by running `code --list-extensions > extensions.txt`.

 ### Alternative Extension Syncing Methods